diggedypomme/qr_chessboard/README.md

 Note that the qrs are rotated 90 degrees, but this shouldn't be an issue The temporary individual QR images are stored in the output_qr folder/ The chessboard.png will be outputted to the main folder

+Created as a tool for a present I'm working on.
+Own code mixed with having a play with ChatGPT.